Back

 View source

-Samsung Display has introduced its new "Penta Tandem" brand for OLED products, a technology specifically trademarked to address inherent weaknesses of organic screens, particularly concerns regarding lifespan and energy efficiency.
+Samsung Display has introduced its new "Penta Tandem" brand for OLED products, trademarking the technology to address inherent weaknesses of organic screens, specifically lifespan and energy efficiency.

-This innovative architecture directly enables high pixel density, observed at approximately 160 pixels per inch in recent 27-inch UHD monitors.
-These monitors are capable of achieving impressive peak brightness levels of 1,300 nits.
-For larger displays, televisions utilizing similar technology are rated for up to an astonishing 4,500 nits under specific testing conditions.
+This architecture enables high pixel density, observed at approximately 160 pixels per inch in recent 27-inch UHD monitors.
+These monitors can achieve peak brightness levels of 1,300 nits, while televisions utilizing similar technology are rated for up to 4,500 nits under specific testing conditions.

-The Penta Tandem system has already facilitated specific industry certifications, highlighting its advanced capabilities.
-Samsung's 31.5-inch UHD monitor, for instance, is currently the only one in its size category to meet the stringent VESA DisplayHDR True Black 500 standard.
-This certification requires exceptionally deep black levels alongside a sustained luminance of 500 nits.
+The Penta Tandem system has facilitated specific industry certifications.
+Samsung's 31.5-inch UHD monitor is currently the only one in its size category to meet the VESA DisplayHDR True Black 500 standard, which requires deep black levels and 500 nits of luminance.

-The "Penta Tandem" technology initially made its debut in specialized gaming monitors last year.
-It is now set for broader expansion across Samsung's flagship lineup, including 34-inch ultrawide and 49-inch Dual QHD monitors expected later this year.
-In the television market, this "Penta" structure has been incorporated into top-tier lineups since 2025.
+The technology initially appeared in specialized gaming monitors last year and is now being expanded across Samsung's flagship lineup, including 34-inch ultrawide and 49-inch Dual QHD monitors expected later in the year.
+In the television market, the "Penta" structure has been incorporated into top-tier lineups since 2025.
+The long-term durability, particularly regarding "burn-in" over several years of use, will be a key factor for consumers.